 1934 The first Three Stooges film is released

 The comedy trio soon became famous, especially in the U.S., for their short films featuring slapstick humor.

 1904 Cy Young pitches the first perfect game in modern major league baseball

-A game is considered perfect when none of the opposing players reaches the first base.
-Young's team, the Boston Americans, won 3-0 over the Philadelphia Athletics
+A game is considered perfect when none of the opposing players reach the first base.
+Young's team, the Boston Americans, won 3-0 over the Philadelphia Athletics.

 Births On This Day – May 5